Trump reportedly made unexpected first pitch announcement out of irritation with Fauci

-Trump backtracked from that plan on Sunday, saying in a tweet that he would not be able to throw out the pitch that day because a “strong focus on the China Virus, including scheduled meetings on Vaccines, our economy and much else” would prevent him from traveling to New York at that time.
+Trump backtracked from that plan Sunday, saying in a tweet that he would not be able to throw out the pitch that day because a “strong focus on the China Virus, including scheduled meetings on Vaccines, our economy and much else” would prevent him from traveling to New York at that time.

-By that time, White House staff had informed the Yankees that Trump had an unspecified prior engagement on Aug.
-15, according to a report Monday in the New York Times.
+By that time, White House staff had informed the Yankees that Trump had an unspecified prior engagement Aug.
+15, according to a report Monday by the New York Times.
 Trump did have a standing invitation to throw out a first pitch from Yankees President Randy Levine, whom he called a “great friend,” but nothing specific had been arranged.

-A senior administration official familiar with the president‘s planned schedule confirmed to The Washington Post on Monday that no such trip to New York was in the works before Trump announced it, and that he caught some aides by surprise with that declaration.
+A senior administration official familiar with the president‘s planned schedule confirmed to The Washington Post on Monday that no such trip to New York was in the works before Trump announced it and that Trump caught some aides by surprise with that declaration.

-Trump’s comments from a White House podium happened to occur just hours before MLB’s coronavirus-delayed Opening Day was set to begin with a game between the visiting Yankees and the Washington Nationals.
+Trump’s comments from a White House lectern occured just hours before MLB’s coronavirus-delayed Opening Day was set to begin with a game between the visiting Yankees and the Washington Nationals.
 Throwing out the first pitch for that much-anticipated event was Anthony S. Fauci, the Trump administration’s top infectious-disease official.

 Trump was irritated that Fauci was given the honor, the Times reported, citing an official familiar with his reaction.
-Not to be outdone, he reportedly told his staff to get in touch with the Yankees and take Levine up on his offer, but then the president went ahead and threw a curveball at the coronavirus briefing with his claim that he would take the mound on Aug.
+Not to be outdone, he reportedly told his staff to contact the Yankees and take Levine up on his offer, but then the president went ahead and threw a curveball at the coronavirus briefing with his claim that he would take the mound Aug.
 15.

 A Yankees spokesman did not immediately respond to a request for comment on Monday’s report.
 ESPN had reported Thursday that the team confirmed Trump would throw out a first pitch “at some point this season.”